patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/brand-voice-and-tone.md

 section: UX writing
 ---

-In a business context, brand is the identity of a company that people recognize based on an emotional and psychological connection as well as factual information.
+In a business context, brand is the identity of a company that people recognize based on an emotional and psychological connection, as well as factual information.

-All your UX copy should align with your company’s brand, contributing to a consistent and authentic experience across every content channel users interact with.
+All of your UX copy should align with your company’s brand to contributet to a consistent and authentic experience across every content channel users interact with.
 To keep your UX copy on-brand, consider style, voice, and tone:

 - **Style** is the way you use grammar, punctuation, and syntax.
 It’s influenced by how your words work together and what effect your writing has on the user.

 - **Voice** is the personality that’s reflected in your writing.
+For example, your content's voice may be "helpful".

-- **Tone** is the approach you take that’s appropriate for the context of your content.
-Tone encompasses the user’s emotions that need to be accounted for and the resulting approach you must take.
+- **Tone** encompasses the user’s emotions that need to be accounted for and the resulting approach you must take.
+It is important to choose a tone that's appropriate for the context of your content.

+## Voice

 Let’s consider how we use the Red Hat brand voice in our UX copy.
 If Red Hat were a person, they would be: